Bhutan–China relations

+Bhutan–China relations are the international relations between the Kingdom of Bhutan and the People's Republic of China.
+As of present, Bhutan and China do not share an official diplomatic relationship with one another.

+Historically, Bhutan has followed a path of isolationism and non-alignment extending from the Cold War era to the present day.
+Bhutan's lack of formal diplomatic relations extend far beyond China; Bhutan does not have an official diplomatic relationship with any of the other four permanent member states of the United Nations Security Council.

-The Kingdom of Bhutan and the People's Republic of China do not maintain official diplomatic relations, and relations are historically tense.
-The PRC shares a contiguous border of 470 kilometers with Bhutan, and its territorial disputes with Bhutan have been a source of potential conflict.
-Since the 1980s, the two governments have conducted regular talks on border and security issues to reduce tensions.
+Geographically, Bhutan is sandwiched between the two neighbouring states of India to the south and China to the north and northeast.
+The Bhutan–China border runs approximately 477 km across very mountainous Himalayan terrain, connecting northern regions of Bhutan on the south of the border with the Tibet Autonomous Region of China north of the border.
+The Bhutan–China border is porous and poorly demarcated, and has been a source of long running tension between the two states.
+Territorial disputes with Bhutan have been a source of potential conflict.
+Since 1984, the two governments have conducted regular talks on border and security issues to reduce tensions.

 Background

 Bhutan has long had strong cultural, historical, religious, and economic connections to Tibet.
+Bhutan was a tributary state of the Qing dynasty.
+The Republic of China officially maintains a territorial claim on parts of Bhutan.
 Relations with Tibet were strained when China took over Tibet in the 1950s.
-Unlike Tibet, Bhutan had no history of being under the suzerainty of China but fell under British suzerainty during the British Raj following the Treaty of Punakha in 1910.
+Unlike Tibet, Bhutan had no history of being under the suzerainty or direct rule of China but fell under British suzerainty during the British Raj following the Treaty of Punakha in 1910.

-Bhutan's border with Tibet has never been officially recognized, much less demarcated.
-The Republic of China officially maintains a territorial claim on parts of Bhutan.
+Bhutan's border with Tibet has never been officially demarcated.
 The territorial claim was maintained by the People's Republic of China after the Chinese Communist Party took control of mainland China in the Chinese Civil War.
 With the increase in soldiers on the Chinese side of the Sino-Bhutanese border after the 17-point agreement between the Tibetan government and the central government of the PRC, Bhutan withdrew its representative from Lhasa.

 The 1959 Tibetan uprising and the 14th Dalai Lama's arrival in neighboring India made the security of Bhutan's border with China a necessity for Bhutan.
-An estimated 6,000 Tibetans fled to Bhutan and were granted asylum, although Bhutan subsequently closed its border to China, fearing more refugees.
+An estimated 6,000 Tibetans fled to Bhutan and were granted asylum, although Bhutan subsequently closed its northern border with China, fearing more refugees.

-Bhutan-China relations are constrained also by Bhutan's close relationship with India.
+Bhutan–China relations are constrained also by Bhutan's close relationship with India.
+Nonetheless, relations with China have improved following China's Belt and Road Initiative.
+Generally, Bhutan seeks balance with its larger neighbors China and India in order to avoid dependency on either country.